 - Awards for art direction are open only to art directors and their staff or freelance associates.

-The winner of the award will be selected by a committee of the Western Magazine Awards Foundation Board.
+- The winner of the award will be selected by a committee of the Western Magazine Awards Foundation Board of Directors.